 Our Commitment to Our Members In the Outdoor Lodging Industry

-Rivers & Rockies OLC is here for the professionals who serve or operate outdoor lodging businesses.
-We provide members with tools and programs such as advocacy support, industry education, insight on best practices and industry trends, and programs for networking and information sharing, of which members may use to strengthen or fortify their businesses.
+Rivers & Rockies OLC is here for the professionals who operate or serve outdoor lodging businesses.
+We provide members with tools and programs members may use to strengthen or fortify their businesses.
+While not limited to these areas, advocacy, industry education, cost-savings programs, insight on best practices and industry trends, and programs for networking and information sharing are some benefit areas our members appreciate.

-We’re grateful to all members who read our email in July, and to Woodall’s Campground Magazine for spreading the message (click to read).
+We’re grateful to Woodall’s Campground Magazine for this Q&A article (click to read).

-In 2024, members built us upon the 50+ year-old bedrock through which the state associations had been serving their members.
-RROLC now offers a more comprehensive suite of professional services and opens the doors to a larger territory.
+In 2024, members built us upon the 50+ year-old bedrock through which two state associations had been serving their members.
+Rivers & Rockies now offers a more comprehensive suite of professional services and opens the door or opens the umbrella to a larger territory.

-Yet we remain focused on diverse businesses ranging from the more rustic campgrounds to the robust RV or Glamping resorts.
+We remain focused on a diverse range of business models, from the more rustic campgrounds to the robust RV or Glamping resorts, and from short-stay to long-stay properties, and from 5 sites to infinite!

-As our members looked into the future, they designed RROLC to better serve their needs.
-From the latter-generations of family-owned campgrounds to those owned by corporations, to even those who are seeking to enter the industry, you were considered and you matter.
+From the single-person ownership to the multi-generational family-owned campgrounds and to those owned by corporations, and even to those who are seeking to enter the industry, you were considered and you matter.
+Every member matters!

-Several of one state association’s actual co-founders are still actively engaged in their family businesses and in their state association.
-They take pleasure in the 55 years of history their families helped create for the industry in that state.
+From within one state, several of the state association’s co-founders (55+ years in the making!) are still actively engaged in their family businesses and in their state association.
+They take pleasure in the history their families helped create for the camping industry in that state.
 We’re honored to have them among our co-founders.
-Click to read our press release.

 Even our CEO & Executive Director has over 25 years in the industry, 10 of which were in the role of owner/operator.
-She’s enjoyed being involved in association management throughout life, with 20 years in this industry.
+She’s enjoyed being involved in non-profit association management throughout life, with 20+ of those years in this industry.

 BENEFITS FOR OUTDOOR LODGING BUSINESSES